Born In: Los Angeles, California, United States

 Laura’s parents divorced in 1969, and hence she lost touch with her father at a very young age.
 She was then brought up by her mother and grandmother who were ardent Roman Catholics.

-At the tender age of nine, Dern started attending the Lee Strasberg Theater and Film Instituteto study acting.
-She emancipated from her mother at the age of 13, when Diane Ladd objected to her being cast in ‘Ladies and Gentlemen, The Fabulous Stains’.
+At the tender age of 9, Dern started attending the Lee Strasberg Theater and Film Instituteto study acting.
+She emancipated from her mother at the age of thirteen, when Diane Ladd objected to her being cast in ‘Ladies and Gentlemen, The Fabulous Stains’.